What did we drive?

 Price of Model Driven: £38,925

-*Note: Since our test drive took place, Volvo have discontinued the D3 diesel engine in favour of the higher performing D4.
+*Since our test drive took place, Volvo have discontinued the D3 diesel engine in favour of the higher-performing D4.
 The D4 is just as economical as the D3, and even faster so will make a great choice for those looking for a diesel variant - but we'll discuss this later on in the review.
 Prices and model lines correct at the time of publication.

 There’s a really nice mix of petrol and diesel engines, as well as the option to go for a manual or an automatic transmission depending on what model line you go for.
 Our car had a 1969cc litre diesel engine with an 8-speed automatic gearbox and accelerated from 0-60 in 9.6 seconds.
 The equivalent petrol variant would get you there in 7.6 seconds whilst the top of the range T8 Twin Engine Polestar Engineered model would get you there in just 4.4 seconds.

-Unfortunately I’d like a bit more ‘oomph’ when I put my foot down in this one, and it’s also pretty loud - both in acceleration and just generally on the road - and especially in comparison to the serene Audi A4 Avant.
-The D3 only gets 150 horsepower, which for a big estate doesn't feel like much so if I had the choice I’d go for the more powerful D4 or T4; which is either a diesel or petrol and both benefit from an additional 40 horsepower and drivers will really notice it.
-As of publishing (June 2020) the D4 is the only diesel option available, making the decision a lot easier for new drivers!
+Unfortunately, I’d like a bit more ‘oomph’ when I put my foot down in this one, and it’s also pretty loud - both in acceleration and just generally on the road - and especially in comparison to the serene Audi A4 Avant.
+The D3 only gets 150 horsepower, which for a big estate doesn't feel like much.
+If I had the choice I’d go for the more powerful D4 or T4; which is either a diesel or petrol and both benefit from an additional 40 horsepower and drivers will really notice it.
+As of publishing (June 2020), the D4 is the only diesel option available, making the decision a lot easier for new drivers!

 Design and Technology